 Helping Victims of Wrongful Death Throughout the State of Florida

 There are few things in life more painful than losing someone you love.
-When a family member dies due to the negligence, recklessness or other harmful conduct of a person or corporation, the anguish can be compounded by shock and confusion over what caused the death, as well as concerns about how to cope without them.
+When a family member dies due to the negligence, recklessness or other harmful conduct of a person or corporation, your grief can be compounded by shock and confusion over what caused the death and how it could have been prevented.

-The attorneys at Boyers Law Group have been fighting for justice on behalf of families throughout Florida who have lost loved ones due to negligence and other forms of lethal conduct for many years.
-We have litigated and tried wrongful death cases arising out of medical negligence, motor vehicle accidents, dangerous premises, defective and dangerous products, negligent security, tractor-trailer crashes, cruise line negligence and civil rights violations, among other causes of premature and preventable death.
+We have been fighting for justice on behalf of families throughout Florida who have lost loved ones due to negligence and other forms of lethal conduct for many years.
+We have litigated and tried wrongful death cases arising out of medical malpractice, motor vehicle accidents, dangerous premises, defective and dangerous products, negligent security, tractor-trailer crashes, cruise line negligence and civil rights violations, among other causes of premature and preventable death.

 Our dynamic and experienced team of trial lawyers, investigators, paralegals and experts pay attention to every detail and leave no stone unturned in trying to bring some measure of comfort to our bereaved clients who need and deserve answers and justice.
 If you have lost a beloved family member due to another party’s negligence or wrongful conduct, please contact our experienced Miami wrongful death attorneys for the compassionate understanding and legal advice you need to achieve a sense of justice.

 Florida’s Wrongful Death Act, F.S.
 768.16 – 768.26, defines wrongful death as the death of a person that is caused by the wrongful act, negligence, default, or breach of contract or warranty of any other person.
-Wrongful deaths can occur because of medical malpractice, unsafe working conditions and premises, dangerous or defective products, car accidents and other accidents caused by negligent or wrongful acts.
+Wrongful deaths can occur in many different types of situations, including but not limited to:

-The Florida Wrongful Death Act clearly delineates who can file a wrongful death claim and recover damages (compensation).
-According to the Act, the decedent’s personal representative (we can arrange to have an authorized representative, who would typically be a surviving family member, appointed) must be the one to initiate the claim, but both the estate and survivors may be entitled to recover damages.
+The Florida Wrongful Death Act clearly delineates who can file a wrongful death claim and recover compensatory damages.
+According to the Wrongful Death Act, the decedent’s personal representative (we can arrange to have an authorized representative, who would typically be a surviving family member, appointed) must be the one to initiate the claim, but both the estate and survivors may be entitled to recover damages.

 - Lost income (i.e., income the deceased person could reasonably have been expected to make if he or she had lived).